chuckwagoncomputing/rusefi_documentation/HOWTO/HOW-TO-Build-Firmware-From-Source.md

 # This page explains how to build the rusEFI firmware from the source files

-### The following process is a step-by-step guide to creating the build environment in windows 10 and Linux
+### The following process is a step-by-step guide to creating the build environment in windows 10

-The best way to build the rusEFI firmware is using a set of tools that run best under linux,
+The best way to build the rusEFI firmware is using a set of tools that run best under linux, in order to use these in Windows 10 we have to use the WLS tool set.

 1. Install WSL